-Bible & Theology Ministry General Year 1 Bible Introduction and Grand Narrative (24) Discipleship (12) Introduction to Ministry (8) Melanesian Worldview and Ministry Context (8) Ministry Placements (10) English 1 & 2 (28) Study Methods (8) Marriage and Family (8) Computing (12) Community Based Learning (12) Year 2 Bible Exegesis and Exposition 1 & 2 (28) Spiritual Life (8) Theology 1 (16) Youth & Children's Ministry (8) Sunday School and Religious Instruction (8) Evangelism and Spiritual Warfare (8) Public Speaking (8) 8-Week Practicum (28) Ministry Placements (8) Community Based Learning (10) Year 3 Bible Exegesis and Exposition 3 & 4 (28) Godly Living (8) Theology 2 (16) Pastoral Practice (8) OR Ministry to Women (8) Worship and Service Leading (8) Leadership Principles & Practice (8) Team Leadership (8) Church Administration (8) Teaching Principles and Practice (8) TEE & Bible Study Leading (8) Ministry Placements (10) Community Based Learning (12)
+Bible & Theology Ministry General D Introduction to Ministry (8) Melanesian Worldview and Ministry Context (8) Ministry Placements (10) English 1 & 2 (32) Study Methods (8) Marriage & Family (8) Computing (12) Community Based Learning (12) 134 Bible Exegesis and Exposition 1 & 2 (24) Spiritual Formation (8) Theology 1 (16) Youth & Children's Ministry (8) Sunday School and Religious Instruction (8) Evangelism and Spiritual Warfare (8) Public Speaking (8) Intro to Community Transformation (8) 8-Week Practicum (28) Ministry Placements (8) Community Based Learning (10) 134 Year 3 Exposition 3 & 4 (24) Godly Living (8) Theology 2 (24) Pastoral Practice (8) OR Ministry to Women (8) Worship and Service Leading (8) Leadership Principles & Practice (8) Cell Group Leadership (8) Church Administration (8) Teaching Principles and Practice (8) TEE & Bible Study Leading (8) Ministry Placements (10) Community Based Learning (12) 134

-4.2 ADVANCED DIPLOMA OF COMMUNITY DEVELOPMENT
+4.2 ADVANCED DIPLOMA OF COMMUNITY TRANSFORMATION

-The Advanced Diploma of Community Development aims to equip students for a holistic ministry in the church and community.
+The Advanced Diploma of Community Transformation aims to equip students for a holistic ministry in the church and community.
 It combines Bible training and the skills of community facilitation.
 The training includes assessment of the needs of a community, project management, rice production, meat chicken production and business skills.

-CLTC has a 400 acre farm with beef, poultry, pigs, rice and vegetable production and has considerable expertise in both agricultural and theological training.
+CLTC has a 400-acre farm with beef, poultry, pigs, rice and vegetable production and has considerable expertise in both agricultural and theological training.

-The Advanced Diploma of Community Development had some courses combined with students in the Advanced Diploma of Ministry program.
+The Advanced Diploma of Community

+Transformation had some courses combined with students in the Advanced Diploma of Ministry program.
 But at least 50 percent of the courses are unique to the program dealing with the principles and practices of community facilitation.
 Many of the graduates will work in the church, while others will work for government and NGOs.